Angiography: Microangiography

 Microangiography is commonly used to visualize tiny blood vessels.

 Post mortem CT angiography

-Post mortem CT angiography for medicolegal cases is a method initially developed by the Virtopsy group.
+Post mortem CT angiography for medicolegal cases is a method initially developed by a virtopsy group.
 Originating from that project, both watery and oily solutions have been evaluated.

 While oily solutions require special deposition equipment to collect waste water, watery solutions seem to be regarded as less problematic.
 Watery solutions also were documented to enhance post mortem CT tissue differentiation whereas oily solutions were not.
 Conversely, oily solutions seem to only minimally disturb ensuing toxicological analysis, while watery solutions may significantly impede toxicological analysis, thus requiring blood sample preservation before post mortem CT angiography.

 Complications

-After an angiogram, a sudden shock can cause a little pain at the surgery area, but heart attacks and strokes usually don't occur, as they may in bypass surgery.
+Angiography is a relatively safe procedure.
+But it does have some minor and very few major complications.
+After an angiogram, a sudden shock can cause a little pain at the surgery area, but heart attacks and strokes usually do not occur, as they may in bypass surgery.
+The risk of complications from angiography can be reduced with a prior CT scan by providing clinicians with more information about number and positioning of the clots in advance.

 Cerebral angiography

 Major complications in cerebral angiography such as in digital subtraction angiography or contrast MRI are also rare but include stroke, an allergic reaction to the anaesthetic other medication or the contrast medium, blockage or damage to one of the access veins in the leg, pseudoaneurysm at the puncture site; or thrombosis and embolism formation.
 Bleeding or bruising at the site where the contrast is injected are minor complications, delayed bleeding can also occur but is rare.